-- For the fridge method, you will need a box which is a little larger than your tortoise.
+- A box that is a little larger than your tortoise.

 - These boxes can be made out of cardboard, plastic or wood, but for species which require a moist environment to hibernate in, plastic is best.

 - The box should be filled with substrate, preferably sterilised soil, and should have air holes in it to facilitate ventilation.

 - The substrate needs to be deep enough that the tortoise can bury themselves.

 - The optimum temperature to keep the box in is 4 to 5 degrees Celsius, and it is essential that this never approaches 10 degrees or falls lower than 3.
 Between 3 and 7 degrees is generally fine.

 - If the temperature begins to approach 10 degrees, your tortoise will start using up valuable energy reserves that it needs to hibernate safely.
 If the temperature drops below 3 degrees, your tortoise could become ill or die from being too cold.